Getting Started with Chalk

 Creating a Sample Binary

-Now, if you've got a C compiler, let's add some source code for our
+Now, if you have a C compiler, let's add some source code for our

 implementation of ls